 BLAST emails tend to be the main method of communication between a university and it’s entire student population.
 While this is efficient, as is always the case with email marketing, it’s not always effective.
 Many messages just get deleted or ignored, and this can be a big issue with time-sensitive material like safety alerts.
 With the right technology however, digital displays can be leveraged as an interactive and immediate communication channel between administration and students.

-Looking to ask students their opinion on a new project you university might take?
-There’s a widget for that: specifically, our Poll2Screen application.
-Or if your Advancement Communications office is looking for new content, why not set up Pic2Screen and gather some great user-generated content (UGC) from your own students?
-The possibilities are endless as a long as the tech is good: digital displays can allow administrators to engage with students through the medium they already use everyday.
+The possibilities are endless as long as the tech is good: digital displays can allow administrators to engage with students through the medium they already use everyday.